 This month, state legislatures throughout the nation are convening to mark the inauguration of new governors, state legislators and other state leaders.
 We will then begin to hear State of the State messages from governors that detail the challenges, opportunities and priorities they have defined for the year ahead.

 A few days ago, the Maine legislature passed a bill - for the third time - that would expand affordable health coverage for nearly 70,000 residents who earn up to $15,000 a year.
 These hard-working Mainers - our friends, neighbors, even family - may have lost their jobs or are working in jobs that don't offer health coverage.
 Gov. Paul LePage has already vetoed two similar bills to expand Medicaid, which would not only help the thousands of Mainers who are struggling without health care, but would bring millions of federal dollars into the state - money that could create jobs and pump up the economy.
 AARP again urges Gov. LePage to put people before politics and sign the bill to expand affordable health coverage.

-The Affordable Care Act (ACA) created an additional set of rules governing Medicaid eligibility.
-These new rules and the traditional rules interact in ways that can significantly affect low-income Medicare beneficiaries.
-States need to understand what's at stake.
+The Affordable Care Act (ACA) created an additional set of rules governing Medicaid eligibility, and these new rules and the traditional rules interact in ways that can significantly affect low-income Medicare beneficiaries.
+Here’s a primer on what’s at stake

 This week, Health Insurance Marketplaces opened in states across the country.
 It's true: Many more Americans will now have access to affordable health care.
 But, other hard-working people, who live in states that have not yet committed to expanding Medicaid, will fall into a new coverage gap.

 Meet Lorna, a 59-year-old who has been unemployed for a year and, as a result, doesn't have health insurance.
 She has Type-2 Diabetes.
 Recently she had to have some blood tests done, costing $600 that she can't afford.
 She has a broken tooth that she's not able to get fixed.
 She wants to work, but can't find a job in the area.